-- 1. Go to the Databases dashboard. - 2.
-Select the databases you wish to remove. - 3.
-Click the Settings button, then click ok.
+- 1 Go to the Databases dashboard.

+- 2 Select the databases you wish to remove.

+- 3 Click Settings, then click OK.

-Note: Doing this will remove the monitoring agents as well as the historical data already collected.
+- NOTE: : Doing this will remove the monitoring agents as well as the historical data already collected.
 If you wish to delete only the agents, you can do that on the Administration > Agents > Agent Status page.
 Because the Databases dashboard only shows databases which are being actively monitored, you will only be able to view these databases by going through the MySQL > MySQL Global View dashboard.